 - Any business in the greater Bozeman area with a commercial meter and the commitment to implement energy-efficiency projects is eligible to become a member of the Bozeman Energy Project.

-- Businesses that join will benefit from financial and resource savings, exposure through program website, marketing and outreach, workshops on energy efficiency and conservation technologies and strategies, and a peer-support network.
+- Businesses that join will benefit from financial and resource savings, exposure through program website, marketing and outreach, and resources on energy efficiency and conservation technologies, strategies, and best practices.

 - View Case Studies